BrauCamaH/astro-portfolio/src/pages/blog/getting-started-firebase-emulator.md

 ## Firebase Emulator UI Overview

 Once used the firebase emulators start command now you can access to the Emulator UI, there you will notice the change of a purple like theme.
-This is meant to be clear that your are running in a development safe enviroment.
+This is meant to be clear that your are running in a development safe environment.

 Inside the overview tab you can see the different emulators , with the respectives ports and status.